A Classification of Modular Functors via Factorization Homology: Connected cyclic framed -algebras and their associated extensions of the surface operad

-The construction of this modular operad is rather involved: First of all, we extend the prescription~\eqref{eqnprescriptioncorolla} to non-connected objects in $\Graphs$ by sending disjoint unions of corollas to products of groupoids.
+Let us specify the operadic structure: First of all, we extend the prescription~\eqref{eqnprescriptioncorolla} to non-connected objects in $\Graphs$ by sending disjoint unions of corollas to products of groupoids.
 Next we need to extend the definition of $ \cat{G}_\cat{A} $ to morphisms in $\Graphs$.
 Let $\Gamma : T \to T'$ be a morphism in $\Graphs$.
 Without loss of generality, we can assume that $T'$ is connected, i.e.\ a corolla.
 We write the decomposition of $T$ into corollas as $T=\sqcup_{i=1}^n T^{(i)}$.
 The image $\left( \cat{G}_\cat{A} \right) (\Gamma)$ of $\Gamma$ under $ \cat{G}_\cat{A}$, that we now want to construct, is by definition a functor

 We define this functor as follows: An object on the left consists of a surface $\Sigma = \sqcup_{i=1}^n \Sigma_i \in \Surf(T)$ and a family $\Psi = (\Psi_i)_{1\le i\le n}$ of maps $\Psi_i \in \smc_\partial \left( \int_{\Sigma_i} \cat{A}, \cat{A}^{\otimes \Legs(T^{(i)})}\right)$.
 Since $\Surf$ is already a modular operad, we may evaluate $\Surf$ on $\Gamma$ and obtain a functor $\Gamma_* : \Surf(T)\to\Surf(T')$ sending $\Sigma$ to $\Gamma_* \Sigma$.
 We will accomplish the definition of $ \left( \cat{G}_\cat{A} \right) (\Gamma)$ by assigning to $\Psi$ an object $\Gamma_*\Psi \in \smc_\partial \left( \int_{\Gamma_* \Sigma} \cat{A}, \cat{A}^{\otimes \Legs(T)}\right)$.
 Then we can define